We take your privacy seriously.

 We, or third parties acting on our behalf, may also record and analyze your behavior across the Comcast Web Services in order to infer certain things about you, such as the type of car you might like to purchase, without identifying you.
 We may show you ads that are customized based upon these inferences.

-We also allow advertising networks (companies that deliver ads across a number of unrelated Websites) to deliver certain ads within the Comcast Web Services.
+We also allow advertising networks (companies that deliver ads across a number of unrelated websites) to deliver certain ads within the Comcast Web Services.
 These advertising networks may use their own technology, such as cookies, to analyze user behavior across all of the websites where that company shows ads.
 While we don’t permit advertising networks to collect Personally Identifiable Information within the Comcast Web Services without user consent, we don’t control the ways in which advertising networks use or merge the information they collect about users across many websites.
-We do provide you with a list of advertising networks it uses on its Web Services.
-Find out how to opt out of those advertising networks' practices.

 Does Comcast show me customized ads?